3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.Predictions.csv
-This file contains SMPD1-Zoom predictions for the 130 variants in SMPD1 3D structure for which annotation is either N, A or B.
+This file contains the SMPD1-Zoom predictions for the 130 variants in the SMPD1 3D structure with annotation N, A or B.
 Columns are described as follows:
-- mutName: The mutation descriptor mapped to 3D protein structure numbering
+- Mutation: The mutation descriptor mapped to 3D protein structure numbering
 - P(Neutral): The probability for the variant to be Neutral
 - P(NPDA): The probability for the variant to be associated with NPDA
 - P(NPDB): The probability for the variant to be associated with NPDB
 - Prediction: The class given to the variant based on the highest probability

 ## NiemannPick.WholeProtein.InputData.csv
-This file contains the data needed by SMPD1-ZooM to make a prediction for all possible variants in SMPD1 3D structure.
+This file contains the data needed by SMPD1-ZooM to make a prediction for all possible variants in the SMPD1 3D structure.
-- MutName: The mutation descriptor mapped to 3D protein structure numbering
+- Mutation: The mutation descriptor mapped to 3D protein structure numbering
-- Wsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- ddWsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- ddWsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- SNPsss: The deleteriousness score predicted by SNPMuSiC<sub>SSS</sub> (Deleterious if > 0)
+- SNPMuSiCsss: The deleteriousness score predicted by SNPMuSiC<sub>SSS</sub> (Deleterious if > 0)
 - Carbohyd: The spatial distance between variant and the nearest glycosylation site
 - Disulfide: The spatial distance between variant and the closest cystein involved in a disufid bridge
 - Metal: The spatial distance between variant and the nearest metal binding site